RichardRed0x/politeia-digest/issue-005.md

 12,545 Yes votes, 547 No votes (95.8% Yes) - voter participation of 32%, support from 30.7% of tickets.

-Final comments were mostly from @bee, asking a variety of insightful questions but unfortunately just 18 hours before voting (and commenting) closed.
+Final comments were mostly from @bee, asking a variety of astute questions but unfortunately just 18 hours before voting (and commenting) closed.

 ### Proposals under discussion

-**[Upgrade mining algorithm to ProgPoW](https://proposals.decred.org/proposals/0aaab331075d08cb03333d5a1bef04b99a708dcbfebc8f8c94040ceb1676e684) - submitted Nov 11th by engineerking - 8 comments (+4)**
+**[Upgrade mining algorithm to ProgPoW](https://proposals.decred.org/proposals/0aaab331075d08cb03333d5a1bef04b99a708dcbfebc8f8c94040ceb1676e684) - submitted Nov 11th by engineerking - 9 comments (+4)**

 New comments make a case that Decred has nothing to fear from the range of ASIC manufacturers currently shipping Decred mining hardware, due to the check on miners which PoS ticket-voters provide.